evilpaper/steps/README.md

 10. Add separate walking animations and logic to handle different animations for different player states.
 11. Add idle animation.
 12. Refactor.
 Use player state to remove if logic in animation function.
-13. Add frame rate to control interval of each individual animation
+13. Add frame rate to control interval of each individual animation.
+14. Make player able to move diagonal.